5 March 2026

 | Equity Group | KES 5.75 | ~KES 50 | ~11.5% | 29% | +55% |

-COOP sits at the intersection of good yield (8.3%) and excellent dividend safety (34.6% payout).
-While Standard Chartered offers a higher headline yield, its 123% payout ratio after a 38% profit decline makes it significantly riskier.
-COOP’s growing profits and conservative payout make it one of the most dependable income stocks on the NSE.
+COOP sits at the intersection of good yield (7.9%) and improving dividend safety (49.3% payout on growing profits).
+Standard Chartered’s headline yield is higher, but its 95.5% payout ratio following a 38% profit decline makes it significantly riskier for income investors.
+COOP’s growing profits and disciplined approach make it one of the more dependable income growth stories on the NSE.

-At what price does COOP become very attractive?
+At what price does COOP become very attractive for the next dividend cycle?

 | Share price | Yield on KES 2.50 | Assessment |